International Student Admissions

 Davis United World College Scholars Program

-The DUWCSP encourages colleges to internationalize their study body by supporting need-based scholarship awarded to matriculated graduates of any one of (now) 12 United World Colleges (high schools) around the world.
-Suxin Cheah ’08, Joseph Kaifala ’08 and Kipsy Ndwandwe ’08, made up the inaugural class of Davis Scholars.
-In the 2012–2013 academic year, 40 Davis Scholars are now enrolled at Skidmore across the four classes.
-United World Colleges themselves have a common mission of making “education a force to unite people, nations, and cultures for peace and a sustainable future.”
+The DUWCSP encourages colleges to internationalize their study body by supporting need-based scholarship awarded to matriculated graduates of any of the United World Colleges (high schools) around the world.
+United World Colleges themselves have a common mission of making “education a force to unite people, nations and cultures for peace and a sustainable future.”

-Skidmore Davis UWC Scholars share collective gatherings at different moments of the year and through the DUWCSP campus liaison, Darren Drabek, are notified of special program and fellowship opportunities.
+Skidmore Davis UWC Scholars share collective gatherings at different moments of the year and through the DUWCSP campus liaison, Chloe Jaleel, are notified of special program and fellowship opportunities.
 As a result of Skidmore’s participation in the DUWCSP, Skidmore students can apply for Davis Projects for Peace grants.

 Skidmore's UWC scholars are global student-citizens

-The stated goal of the United World College movement is to make education a force to unite people, nations, and cultures for a peaceful, sustainable future.
-Here are a few of Skidmore’s Davis UWC scholars living that mission:
+The stated goal of the United World College movement is to make education a force to unite people, nations and cultures for a peaceful, sustainable future.
+Here are a few of Skidmore’s Davis UWC scholars who are living out that mission:

 Kengthsagn Louis ’17